A selection of events taking place in the UK in 2012...

-The Cambridge Folk Festival started life way back in the ‘60s and is now one of the most famous folk festivals in the world, attracting thousands of visitors each year to the city of Cambridge.
+The Cambridge Folk Festival started life way back in the ‘60s and is now one of the most famous folk festivals in the world, attracting thousands of visitors each year.

-As well as the music, there are lots of other activities to keep you entertained, such as drawing and juggling workshops, street theatre and T’ai Chi.
+As well as the music, there are lots of other activities to keep you entertained, such as music workshops, street theatre, juggling workshops and T’ai Chi.

-For ticket information and more about the festival visit the Cambridge Folk Festival website.
+For ticket information and more about the festival visit the Co-operative Cambridge Folk Festival website.

 Fistral Beach and Watergate Bay, Newquay, Cornwall

-If you’re into your surfing, skating, BMXing and music, then Boardmasters – a surf, skate and music festival on the stunning Cornish coast – will be right up your street.
+If you’re into your surfing, skating and BMXing, then Relentless Boardmasters will be right up your street.

-Along the coast at Watergate Bay, there’s also an incredible line up at the three-day music festival – The Vaccines, Basement Jaxx, Ben Howard, and Tom Odell are all set to perform, along with many more artists.
+Along the coast at Watergate Bay, there’s also an incredible line up at the two-day music festival – Ed Sheeran, The Ting Tings, The Big Pink, Dizzee Rascal, Maverick Sabre, Maximo Park and Lissie are all set to perform, along with many more artists.

-Check out the event website for more details and ticket info.
+Check out the event website for ticket info and more details.

 As the summer season draws to a close, Blackpool looks forward to long autumn nights bathed in light and colour with the switching on of the spectacular Blackpool Illuminations.

-You can visit Blackpool to see the lights from 30 August until early November.
+You can visit Blackpool to see the lights until early November.
 Check the website for switch-on times, which get earlier as the evenings get darker.
 Don’t miss this unique display.

 More information about Blackpool Illuminations.